Biden tours beach town damaged by massive California storms

 Biden has already approved a major disaster declaration for the state, freeing additional federal resources for recovery efforts.
 Hours before the visit, he raised the level of federal assistance available even higher.

+Newsom praised the fast federal response, but warned the threat remains high in a state that just a few years ago suffered devastating drought and is now facing record rainfall.

+"The scale and scope of these floods is hard to understand unless you get out, and that's why I couldn't be more grateful to the president for taking the time to come out again."

-Associated Press writers Seth Borenstein in Washington and Adam Beam in Sacramento, California, contributed to this report.
+Associated Press writers Colleen Long and Seth Borenstein in Washington and Adam Beam in Sacramento, California, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.